 The district attorney flags certain cases that meet the initial legal criteria for AWC.
 In addition, your attorney can request an application to AWC.
 Interested defendants may watch AWC proceedings with no commitment to participate.
-If they desire to enter the program and the AWC team agrees, defendants may "opt-in" to the program.
-If they decide they are not interested, their case will proceed in regular court proceedings.
+If they desire to enter the program and the AWC Team agrees, defendants may "opt-in" to the program.
+If they decide they are not interested, their case will proceed in the regular court as usual.

-What is required to enter?
+What is Required to Enter?

-- The defendant will be asked to complete an application packet/forms. - The defendant will be scheduled for court observation and informed whether or not he/she will be eligible to continue through the admission process. - The defendant will be given an opportunity to "opt-in" to the AWC. - A case coordinator is assigned to assist in completing the remaining requirements of the referral/admission process. - The district attorney offers a Criminal Rule 11 that incorporates the AWC case plan. - The defendant accepts the agreement and enters a plea. - The AWC judge approves the negotiated sentence agreement.
+- The defendant will be asked to complete an application packet/forms. - The defendant will be scheduled for court observation and informed whether or not he/she will be eligible to continue through the admission process. - The defendant will be given an opportunity to "opt-in" to the AWC. - A case coordinator is assigned to assist in completing the remaining requirements of the referral/admission process. - The district attorney offers a Criminal Rule 11 that incorporates the AWC case plan. - The defendant accepts the agreement and enters a plea of guilty or no contest. - The AWC judge approves the negotiated sentence agreement.